ADVANTICS/documentation/charge-controllers/evcc_noise_developments.md

 But now we can detect it, and correctly reject it!

 The `PWM_Measurements` objects that are printed out gives few information.
 As formatted here, the first line show the values measured by the PLC chipset firmware, with compensation.
-Second line show a `noise_scores`, this is the result of our classifier used as a noise quantifier.
+Second line shows a `noise_scores`, this is the result of our classifier used as a noise quantifier.
 Note that we only use it to print it out in the logs.
 Third line gives the `filter_scores`, which is our classifier result used as a decision maker.
 If the `all` score is more than 0, we reject the measurement.

-Observe also the difference between `noise_scores` and `filter_scores`.
+Observe also the differences between `noise_scores` and `filter_scores`.
 That gap indicates how much margin we can have sometimes.
-In these logs they were all so strong we rejected them.
+In this first log they were all so strong we rejected them.
 But in milder cases of noise it shows we can still be resilient to noise without over-filtering.
 For instance, here is a noisy measurement update at 50% duty cycle, with a persistent noise representative of a noisy on-board charger: